chihyanghsu0805/keras_tutorial/notes/README.md

 Typically, the data is randomly shuffled before splitting.
 However, random splitting is not ideal in certain scenarios.
 For example, class imbalance, clustered, and time dependent data.
 See https://developers.google.com/machine-learning/crash-course/18th-century-literature for more details.
 For randomization, always `seed` the sampling for reproducible results.

 When the dataset is small, `k-fold` cross validation is often used to give a better estimate.
 K-fold cross validation first splits the dataset into k partitions, and trains k models each with one of the partitions left out.
 The final performance is averaged across all models. `Leave-one-out` cross validation is a special case where k is the sample size.
 The objective of cross validation is to check whether the model is overfitting to the train set and does not generalizes well.

+Generally in ML, the chains of assumption follows,

+-   Fit train set well ~ human level performance (bigger network, different alogrithm)
+-   Fit dev set well (regularization, bigger train set)
+-   Fit test set wll (bigger dev set)
+-   Real World Data (change dev set of cost function)

+Build the first system quickly then iterate.

 ### Bayes Error